StochSS/stochss/README.md

 ### Terminating the App

 Closing the browser does not terminate the App.
-To shut it down permanently, in the same terminal where you lunched the app, press "Ctrl-C" on your keyboard, after which you can close the terminal. **Note that simply closing the terminal might lead to loss of data.**
+To shut it down permanently, in the same terminal where you lunched the app, press "Ctrl-C" on your keyboard, after which you can close the terminal. **Note that the data created in the app is not persisted until the app is terminated.
+If the app is not terminated normally, the pending transactions will not be applied and the data will be lost.**

 ### Launching the app on a different host/port